astrolang/astro/README.md

 - [PEGjs](https://github.com/pegjs/pegjs) - a simple parser generator for JavaScript that produces fast parsers with excellent error reporting
 - [wast2wasm](https://www.npmjs.com/package/wast2wasm) - translates from s-expressions to the WebAssembly binary-encoding.

+### Want to contribute to the project?
+Please read the [code of conduct](CODE_OF_CONDUCT.md) and contribution [guidelines](CONTRIBUTING.md).
+We welcome your ideas and contributions.

+### Do you have an unanswered question?
+Please [open an issue](https://github.com/appcypher/astro/issues/new) and ask questions, offer to help, point out bugs or suggest features.

 ### Other interesting new languages that compile to WebAssembly
 - [Forest](https://github.com/forest-lang/core) - multi-syntax functional programming language
 - [AssemblyScript](https://github.com/AssemblyScript/assemblyscript) - a new compiler targeting WebAssembly while utilizing TypeScript's syntax and node's vibrant ecosystem.